 How can I get my home ready before I even go to the hospital?

 - How much help will I need when I come home?
 Will I be able to get out of bed?

 - How can I make my home safer for me?

-- How can I make my home so it is easier to get around and do things?
+- How can I make it easier to get around in my home?